google/node-sec-roadmap/chapter-4/close_dependencies.md

-*  Developers' muscle memory may cause them to invoke `npm` instead of `yarn` so on a developer machine `$(which npm)` run in an [interactive shell][] should halt and remind the developer to use `yarn` instead.
+*  Developers' muscle memory may cause them to invoke `npm` instead of `yarn` so on a developer machine `$(which npm)` run in an interactive shell ([docs][interactive shell]) should halt and remind the developer to use `yarn` instead.
 Presubmit checks should scan scripts for invocations of `npm` to remind developers to use `yarn`.
 It may be possible to use a project specific `.npmrc` with flags that cause it to dry-run or dump usage and exit, but this would affect non-interactive scripts so tread carefully.
 *  A script can aid installing new modules into the local replica.
    It should: